 Health insurance is a great benefit to offer employees.
-According to the Bureau of Labor Statistics (BLS), about 60% of all private industry businesses offer health benefits.
+According to the Bureau of Labor Statistics (BLS), 71% of all private industry businesses offer health benefits.
 But, what happens when employees want to opt out of employer health insurance?
 They waive coverage.

 When an employee wants to waive coverage, you need to know what to do.
 Learn how health insurance affects payroll, how employees can opt out, and more.